LuisScoccola/persistable/README.md

 cluster_labels = pi.cluster()
 ```

-**Note:** you may use `inline = True` to have the GUI run directly in the Jupyter notebook instead of the web browser!
+**Note:** You may use `inline = True` to have the graphical user interface run directly in the Jupyter notebook instead of the web browser!

 <!---